The Evolution of Business Operating Systems

 4. Culture of Performance

 The fourth of the Five Obsessions is a Culture of Performance.
 When you have a team of A-Players, and they are inspired by the purpose behind what they are doing, they want to know how they are doing – if they are winning or if they are falling behind.
 It is important that they know the score and the key details, in real time, to know how to adjust the way they are playing the game.
 Imagine watching a basketball game with no scoreboard and no stats.
 It would be like watching practice.
 But when you add a scoreboard, and everyone knows the score, the time remaining, the team fouls, and the teams are tracking statistics and checking in at every time out so they can review the data and make real-time adjustments, that is not only more interesting, but it drives our competitive human nature and leads to higher level of performance.
-To build an elite organization, we must obsess about a Culture of Performance.
+To build an elite organization, you must obsess about a Culture of Performance.

 5. Growing Profits and Cash Flow

 The last of the Five Obsessions is something that, unfortunately, most Business Operating Systems and many entrepreneurs view as a byproduct of everything else…Growing Profits and Cash Flow.
-While in theory one could argue that this mindset is correct, we live in the world of reality, and in reality, to be a truly elite organization, you must consistently obsess about Growing Profits and Cash Flow.
+While in theory one could argue that this mindset is correct, you live in the world of reality, and in reality, to be a truly elite organization, you must consistently obsess about Growing Profits and Cash Flow.
 The best organizations are constantly fine tuning and evolving their pricing strategy, their cash conversion cycle, and improving the financial literacy of their teams and leaders.
+They understand what drives their economic engine, have identified what Jim Collins calls their “Profit per X,” and are analyzing their decisions and strategies through that lens.
 You have to think of both profit and, even more importantly, net cash flow, as the fuel that feeds the engine you are building in your business, and that engine is what drives your Inspiring Purpose.
 No profit, no purpose.
+Over the next 3 months, we will be releasing blog posts diving deep into each of these Five Obsessions, unpacking the specific tools and concepts we share with the organizations who are members of the Next Level Growth ecosystem and working with an elite Next Level Growth Business Guide on their journey to the summits of their business mountains.

-Click to read the next article in this series, Great People.
+Click to read the next article in this series, Great People.i

 Next Steps